PROGRAM START DATE: September 2, 2015

 Program Entry Requirements

 Students must apply to the Admissions Office for an application to Skagit Valley College.
 Make an appointment to take the COMPASS test.
 Students must enter this program Fall Quarter only.
 If scheduled, attend a program Orientation Session for answering questions and registering for classes.
 For more detailed information about registration, required immunizations, criminal background check, uniform, materials and supplies, please read the Dental Assisting Bridge Program Student Information Packet.
-To receive a copy of the information packet, please contact Valerie Thompson, Office Assistant (contact information at top of web page).The following are requirements for this program:
+To receive a copy of the information packet, please contact Valerie Thompson, Program Assistant).The following are requirements for this program:

 Drug Screen and Criminal Background Check: All SVC students entering the Dental Assistant program will be required to pass both an Illegal Substance-Illegal Drug Screen and Criminal Background check.
 This is based on medical industry standards and Washington State laws protecting vulnerable populations (RCW 43.43.880 and 43.43.842).
 This practice is common among colleges and universities in Washington State and is required by clinical agencies where students complete their clinical practicum.
 This screening occurs at the start of the first quarter for the Dental Assisting Bridge program.
 The fee for the screening is $82.
 Students who have something show up on the background check or drug screen may need to meet with the department chair to determine if they will be allowed to continue the program.
 Students must complete this process before registering for winter quarter classes.